Its a view not many get to see. When you buy a coffee, pay a bill or send money to a friend, its likely

 the transaction will involve exchanging money between different financial institutions.
 Those payment obligations

-(and all other non-cash payments in the economy) will ultimately settle across accounts that financial institutions
+(and most other non-cash payments in the economy) will ultimately settle across accounts that financial institutions

 hold with the RBA and access through RITS, a piece of critical national infrastructure owned and operated by